01 of 10

 Along with the kitchen, the bathrooms offer the best return on dollars invested in a renovation.
 And one of the easiest ways to update your bathroom look is to replace the vanity, countertop, sink, and faucet with a clean-looking new unit.
 For a few hundred dollars you can make your bathroom look like a million bucks.

-The first step in this easy renovation is to remove the old vanity, but the next step is to install the new vanity, countertop, and sink—the subject of this article.
+The first step in this easy renovation is to remove the old vanity, but the next step is to install the new vanity, countertop, and sink.

 Vanities most commonly come in two styles: vessel style and cabinet style.

 After you buy the vanity and take it home, carefully cut open the box, following the instructions are shown on the carton to ensure that you don't damage the finish of the vanity cabinet.
 Usually, when you buy a vanity kit, it will include the base cabinet as well as the countertop and sink that are separate from the cabinet.
 There may also be a separate backsplash piece.
 Remove all the packing and place the countertop/sink unit upside down on the carpet or some other soft surface to protect it until you need it.

 - Drill with screwdriver bits

 - 24” to 48” level (or torpedo level)

 - Manual coping saw or jigsaw (if necessary)